lucasstarsz/Slope-ECS/README.md

 ## Learning Slope-ECS

-### Wiki
+### The Wiki
-Slope's [wiki][Wiki-Link] is still a work in progress -- as I have more time to work on it, much more will be added.
+I highly recommend Slope's [wiki][Wiki-Link], as it will almost always contain the most up-to-date information on understanding how Slope-ECS works.
+It _is_ still a work in progress -- as I have more time to work on it, much more will be added to it.
-Regardless, it is highly recommended that you read it in order to understand how Slope-ECS works.

-### Examples
+### Code Examples
 After getting an understanding of how Slope works, [these example programs](src/examples) are the best way to learn about using Slope in an actual project.

 ## Building the Source Code
 Building Slope's source code is a very easy task.
 You just need to follow these steps:

 1. If you don't already have it, download [Git][Git-Link].
 It's a powerful source control tool, and is the same source control that Slope-ECS uses.
     - You don't need to have Gradle installed to build `Slope-ECS` -- Gradle projects come with the build tool.

 2. Using Git, clone the Slope-ECS repository.